DanielCiccC/DanielCiccC.github.io/BISM3205/notes/lecture12.md

 ### Establishing Testing Goals and Reconnaissance Methods
 - Establish testing goals
   - Identify vulnerabilities and rank them according to how critical they are to your systems
-  - Document a point  -in  -time (snapshot) test for comparison to other time periods
+  - Document a point-in-time (snapshot) test for comparison to other time periods
   - Prepare for auditor review
   - Find the gaps in your security
 - Reconnaissance methods